ediboko1980/Open-Source-Cryptocurrency-Exchange/README.md

 [![Day Downloads](https://img.shields.io/npm/dy/hacktimer.svg)](https://github.com/Gensia/Open-Source-Cryptocurrency-Exchange)

 ### Introduction
 Fork of Peatio aimed at providing an open source cryptocurrency exchange platform that uses 0xBitcoin (https://0xbitcoin.org/) as the default base currency.

-The first live instance will supoprt promotion and adoption of 0xBitcoin that combines groundbreaking features of Bitcoin with capabilities of Ethereum.
+The first live instance will provide a user friendly, non-geeky trading experience.
+The exchange is community-based, non-corporate one and will support promotion and adoption of 0xBitcoin.

+0xBitcoin combines groundbreaking features of Bitcoin with capabilities of Ethereum.

 ### Recently done / News